outscale/osc-k8s-tester/README.md

-WARNING: Pre-alpha.
+WARNING: Pre-alpha-2.
 Do not use this in production.
 Only for testing.

 # aws-k8s-tester